River Delta Marina & Campground

 Creola, AL 36525

 The River Delta & Campground provides access to the beautiful, pristine ecosystem of the Mobile-Tensaw Delta.
 Located in Creola, it was purchased by the Mobile County Commission with $1 million in Coastal Impact grant funds and extensively upgraded in early 2012.
-Facilities and features include RV and tent camping, cabin rentals, playground, bath house, laundry, lake fishing, river fishing, launch ramp, covered boat slip rentals, houseboat dockage, bait and tackle, limited groceries and canoe rentals.
-It also provides an in-ground pool to campers.
-Reservations and information may be obtained by phone at (251)574-2266.
+Facilities and features include RV camping, cabin rentals, playground, bath house, laundry, lake fishing, river fishing, launch ramp, covered and uncovered boat slip rentals, bait and tackle, limited groceries.

 Rates Are As Follows: